-- A PhD (or near completion) in the energy/ecological economics field or a closely allied discipline; - A strong background in economy-wide energy and/or economic analysis; - Demonstrable experience of conducting empirically-based macroeconomic research; - A good level of numerical literacy and demonstrated ability to interpret complex data; - A proven track record of peer-reviewed publications in high impact factor journals; - Excellent written and verbal communication skills including presentation skills; - A proven ability to work well both individually and in a team; - Good time management and planning skills, with the ability to meet tight deadlines manage competing demands and work effectively under pressure without close support.
+- A degree and PhD (or close to completion ie: the initial thesis needs to have been handed in at the point of application) in the energy/ecological economics field or a closely allied discipline; - A strong background in economy-wide energy and/or economic analysis; - Demonstrable experience of conducting empirically-based research; - Excellent written and verbal communication skills including presentation skills and the ability to communicate effectively with a wide range of stakeholders; - A good level of numerical literacy and demonstrated ability to interpret complex data: - A proven ability to work well both individually and in a team; - A strong commitment to your own continuous professional development; - Good time management and planning skills, with the ability to meet tight deadlines and work effectively under pressure; - A proven track record of peer-reviewed publications in high impact factor journals; - An ability and willingness to spend up research time outside the UK, typically in the EU, for attendance at multi-day research meetings, conferences and workshops.
+As a guide, in the past these have been undertaken in EU countries including France, Lisbon and Austria.